San Diego Operating Room Technician Schools

 Associate in Arts in Surgical Technology

 The 60-credit associate degree program requires students to complete general education classes in such areas as composition, communication, the humanities, social sciences, lab sciences and math.
-Students also take the same 38 credits of surgical technology coursework found in the certificate program, though they may opt to complete additional internship and cooperative education experiences.
+Students also take the same 38 credits of surgical technology coursework found in the certificate program, though they may opt to complete an additional internship and cooperative education experiences.
 The program takes roughly two years to complete, and students must meet the same prerequisite and admission requirements as the certificate program.